Parenting & Perinatal Mental Health Therapy in Texas | Culturally Affirming Therapy

 Becoming a parent, or preparing to become one, can bring up emotions you didn’t expect.
 Alongside love and excitement, there can also be anxiety, overwhelm, and identity shifts.
 You may be a seasoned parents who is trying to navigate the pressure to “get it right.”

-For many South Asian, Muslim, and immigrant families, parenting is not just personal, it is deeply shaped by culture, family expectations, and generational patterns.
+For many South Asian & SWANA (Middle Eastern) Muslims, and immigrant families, parenting is not just personal, it is deeply shaped by culture, family expectations, and generational patterns.
 You may find yourself trying to honor how you were raised while also wanting to do things differently for your child.
 That tension can feel confusing.

 You don’t have to navigate this alone.